Practice work Policy

 We believe that revising at home is an important part of the daily schedule.
 We hope that revising time for primary school students, or their parents, is not a stressful time, but rather a time when students can:

-– Review and practise what they have learnt
+– Review and practice what they have learnt

 – Investigate questions more fully than the time allows in the classroom